neinAlkem/hearth-disease-prediction/README.md

 # HEART DISEASE PREDICTION WITH ADA BOOST AND RANDOM FOREST

-This group project aims to compare the performance of two popular ensemble learning algorithms—AdaBoost and Random Forest—on a specific dataset under defined conditions.
+This project aims to compare the performance of two popular ensemble learning algorithms—AdaBoost and Random Forest—on a specific dataset under defined conditions.
 In addition to the algorithm comparison, we incorporate a feature selection process to evaluate and quantify its impact on model performance.
 The project is implemented in Python, leveraging libraries such as scikit-learn, pandas, and numpy.

 ## Data Source